day8/re-frame/docs/EPs/002-ReframeInstances.md

 Now the design work starts in earnest and there's two problems to solve:
   1. how to associate handlers with a `Frame`
-  2. within a view fucntion, how to `subscribe` or `dispatch` from/to the right `Frame`
+  2. within a view function, how to `subscribe` or `dispatch` from/to the right `Frame`

 We'll start with problem #1.